+1.)
 Estimating Premium Income from the Direct Contributors - Employed Sector

-Estimate is based on last month's premium contributions which are due and paid through ACAs and over the counter at PhilHealth's Regional Offices (PROs).
+Estimate is based on last month's premium contributions which are due and paid through Accredited Collecting Agents (ACAs) and over the counter of our Regional Offices.

+2.)
 Estimating Allowance for Impairment of Receivables

 The Corporation maintains allowance for impairment losses at a level considered adequate to provide for potential uncollectible receivables.
 This amount is evaluated based on such factors that affect the collectability of the accounts.
-These factors include, the age of the receivables, the length of the Corporation's relationship with the customer, the customer's payment behavior and known market factors.
+These factors include, the age of the receivables, the length of the Corporation's relationship with the customer, the customer's payment behaviour and known market factors.
 The amount and timing of recorded expenses for any period would differ if the Corporation made different judgments or utilized different estimates.
 An increase in allowance for impairment losses would increase the recorded operating expenses and decrease current assets.

+3.)
 Estimating Benefit Claims Payables